 In the spirit of unique competitions, the Pebble Beach Invitational pits professionals from the PGA, LPGA, Champions and Web.com tours against each other in a fun format the week before Thanksgiving.
 Each tour plays a different course yardage, with the goal of leaving all pros approximately the same club into each green.

 World Golf Hall of Famer Juli Inkster is the only LPGA Tour player to win the event, edging Major champion Mark Brooks in 1990.
-Inskter is no stranger to Pebble Beach, as she also became the first woman to play in the Pebble Beach Pro-Am in 1977, and won the 1981 California Women’s Amateur here.
+Inskter is no stranger to Pebble Beach, also winning the 1981 California Women’s Amateur here.